The MTV VMAs were just as strange as you thought they would be. Here are five things you missed.

 3) Lady Gaga’s domination

-At times, the night felt like the Lady Gaga Awards, as the pop superstar earned five trophies (the most of any act) and appeared onstage four times to collect prizes: best collaboration and song for “Rain On Me,” her duet with Ariana Grande, as well as artist of the year and the inaugural Tricon Award, which goes to a star who is a triple threat.
+At times, the night felt like the Lady Gaga Awards, as the pop superstar earned five trophies (the most of any act) and appeared onstage four times to collect prizes: best collaboration and song for “Rain on Me,” her duet with Ariana Grande, as well as artist of the year and the inaugural Tricon Award, which goes to a star who is a triple threat.
 Her extended screen time may have also been an excuse to show off her impressive mask collection, as Gaga repeatedly urged people to wear face coverings.

 During her speech for the Tricon Award, Gaga tried to inspire everyone going through this rough time.
 “This has not been an easy year for a lot of people.
 But what I see in the world is a massive triumph of courage,” she said.
 “Just because we’re separated right now and culture may feel less alive in some ways, I know a renaissance is coming.
 And the wrath of pop culture will inspire you and the rage of art will empower you, as it responds to hardship with its generosity and love.”